talkable/talkable-docs/source/partials/campaign_placements_description.rst

 .. note::
   Custom Property Criteria require integration version 5.1.4 or higher to work.

-**Container name changes**.
+**Container name**.
 It is possible to update the container name from the admin panel in placements settings.
 It allows you to edit the `div` id for each event category, ensuring flexibility and customization according to your needs.

 By default, the `div` id is:

 * `talkable-offer` for `affiliate_member` event category which includes: Standalone, Standalone Dashboard, Floating Widget, Gleam;